ccp4/dimple/index.md

 In some cases this steps saves us a couple minutes by avoiding MR.

 **free reflections** --
-Rfree statistic depend to some degree on how lucky is the pseudo-random set of free flags.
-To eliminate this luck factor when comparing different data collection one may want to use the same set of free flags.
-It is possible by passing external set of reference flags (option `--free-r-flags`), but we wanted to do even without the reference file.
-This was implemented by generating the same free set for the same pdb file and should work if the space group is the same and the resolution is below 1A (we had to pick arbitrary limit).
+Rfree statistics depend to some degree on how lucky is the pseudo-random set of free flags.
+To eliminate this luck factor when comparing data collected from different crystals one may want to use the same set of free flags.
+This is possible by passing an external set of reference flags (option `--free-r-flags`), but we wanted to do even without the reference file.
+This was implemented by generating the same free set for the same pdb file and should work if the space group is the same and the resolution is below 1A (we had to pick an arbitrary limit).

 **different asu volume** --
 if asu in the data is much larger than in the model,